ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 ---
 layout: single
-title:  "Five One on One Meeting Dont's"
+title:  "One on One meeting Dos and Don'ts: Part 1"
 date:   2018-9-10 09:30:29 -0400
 categories: leadership
 tags: one on one, 1-1, meetings, leadership, management
 header:
   image: /assets/images/one-on-one-two-women-of-color.jpg
 ---

-# outline
-- Five One on One Don'ts
-- provide TL;DR that is a TOC
-- intro: why am I laying this out?
-- breakdown each one with examples:
-  - provide example
-  - why should you not do this/why this is an issue
-  - solutions if you find yourself doing it
-- conclusion
-- additional resources

-## Intro:
-Reflections on 1-1 meetings

-I have been conducting 1-1 meetings in various capacity with numerous members of our engineering term for over 7 years.
+*I have been conducting 1-1 meetings in various capacities and roles for over 7 years.
+As members my team grow into tech leads and managers I have begun to reflect on 1-1s in an effort to help guide new managers and to also self assess and improve the meetings I have.*

+*In this two part series I will outline 10 Dos and Don'ts (five for each) for 1-1 meetings based on my experience.*

+---
+Throughout the course of having 1-1 meetings I have.
 These meetings have evolved significantly over this time.
-As members of the team grow into tech leads and managers I have begun to reflect on 1-1s in an effort to help guide new managers and to also self assess and improve the meetings I have.

-Reflections on 1-1
-Have them, have them weekly
-- if you are not having 1-1, then you should.
-From my perspective, 1-1s are critical because...
+I have made mistakes, learned, challenged myself, and grown significantly as a manager and leader.
+Early on in my career I did not even know that I was supposed to have 1-1 meetings.
+I was thrust into the role of tech lead - Up $%!# creak; no paddle.

+As with most new managers, I was not provided any training nor a clear set of expectations for my role.
+I originally setup 1-1 meeting focused on tasks, concentrated on one day, which did not scale well as the team and my responsibilities grew.

 ## TL;DR
 - Don't just focus on tasks